YahooArchive/mojito/docs/dev_guide/getting_started/mojito_getting_started_tutorial.rst

         }
       ]

    This ``routes.json`` file defines the routing paths, the accepted HTTP methods, and what action to take.
 The action is what method to call from the mojit instance when a call is made on the defined path.
    The ``routes.json`` above configures Mojito to execute the ``index`` method from the ``hello`` instance (defined in ``application.json``) when receiving HTTP GET calls on the root path.

 #.
 From the application directory, test your application.
+You will notice that
+   some tests are deferred.

    ``$ mojito test app .``